Notes on the Geography of South Korea: Three Districts in Central Seoul

 Maybe this will help.

-Which leads to a tunnel ready-made for an action movie.
+This tunnel is ready-made for an action movie.
 Something bad is going to happen.
-The sign warns us to not even think about a topside maneuver.
-Where's Tom Cruise?

 Made it!
-Feel nature's healing power.
+Feeling nature's healing power?
 A train thunders overhead.

 Five miles to the north and close to the city's traditional core, Samsung paid for this, the Jongno or Samsung Millennium Tower.
-Rafael Vinoly conceived it one morning after dreaming of a starship commission.
+Rafael Vinoly conceived it one morning after dreaming of starshipsn.
 Inha Jung writes (in Architecture and Urbanism in Modern Korea,, 2013, p.
 102) that the building "overpowers its neighbors, attempting to impose a new order on the city."
 Mission failure.

 How can it be that the millennium already seems so far away?